sanity-io/sanity/CONTRIBUTING.md

   - The code is linted and the test suite is passing

 - It's fine to open a pull request to start a discussion / ask for help, but it should be stated clearly that it's not yet ready for merge.
-- When the `next`-branch is thoroughly tested and ready to be released (either as a minor or major version bump), it should be merged into master and bumped.
+- When the `next`-branch is thoroughly tested and ready to be released (either as a minor or major version bump), it should be merged into `current` and bumped.
-- Critical fixes go straight into master (preferably through a pull request)
+- Critical fixes go straight into `current` (preferably through a pull request)

 ## Merging

 Prefer squash + merge.
 If it makes sense to keep individual commits (e.g. different people has been working on the same feature), the pull request should be merged with the "Rebase + merge"-button.
 If possible, each individual commit message should be rewritten with the pull-request number in parenthesis, e.g. `[some-package] Fix stuff (#22)`

+## Branches

+- `current`: This contains all the features and fixes included in the latest official release.
+- `next`: This includes everything scheduled for the next, upcoming release.

 ## Publishing official releases

-[**NOTE** Only publish _minor_ releases until Sanity passes the 1.0 mark]

 When `next` is ready for release, run `npm run publish` and select version.
-After a successful release, remember to rebase `next` against `master`.
+After a successful release, remember to rebase `next` against `current`.

-## Publishing a hotfix release from `master`
+## Publishing a hotfix release from `current`

 If we need to publish a hotfix, a patch release should be done by running `npm run publish` from the project root, selecting "Patch" from the menu.
-Remember to rebase `next` against `master` after the release is completed.
+Remember to rebase `next` against `current` after the release is completed.

 ## Publishing _prerelease_ versions from `next`